rtbrick/bngblaster/docsrc/sources/install.rst

     make all

-There are also CPack files generated which allows to easily generate a debian package by just executing `cpack` from build directory.
+There are also CPack files generated which allow to easily generate a Debian package by just executing `cpack` from the build directory.

-It is also recommended to provide the GIT commit details to be included in the manually build version as shown below:
+It is also recommended to provide the GIT commit details to be included in the manually build the version as shown below:

 .. code-block:: none